dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 reality, which is why Bitcoin should be treated as nuclear-grade financial software.

-Where are we in this financial/societal/technological revolution?
+Where are we in this financial, societal, and technological revolution?
 Networks and technologies of the past may serve as metaphors for Bitcoins future, which are explored in the last lesson of this chapter.

 Again, strap in and enjoy the ride.
 Like all exponential technologies, we are about to go parabolic.